mcguirej/hup6-pmu/README.md

 Code for processing physiological data acquired during MRI scans.

-These functions load a PMU pulse ox data series and line it up with timestamps in the headers of the associated dicom files.
+These functions load a PMU pulse-ox data series and line it up with timestamps in the headers of the associated dicom files.

 dicom_times_one_run.m: This function prompts the user for a dicom directory